})

 Why is it important to assess site-specific security risks?

-Assessing site-specific security risks is crucial to identify vulnerabilities associated with a building location, which can significantly impact businesses.
-This evaluation helps in safeguarding assets against potential threats.
+Assessing site-specific security risks is crucial because it identifies vulnerabilities associated with a building location, which can significantly impact businesses.
+This evaluation helps in safeguarding assets against potential threats such as theft, vandalism, and unauthorised access.

 What should be included in a comprehensive inspection of a site?